Find your creative voice

 - Sculpture Club: The CU Denver Sculpture Club provides members with the opportunity to engage and further our educational experiences in sculpture and other aspects of the art world.
 The club's aim is to increase our knowledge of techniques and materials, establish beneficial relationships with one another, other artists, and the community as a whole, and actively participate in exhibitions and community events.

 - UCD Painting Guild: The UCD Painter’s Guild provides students the opportunity to engage in experiences that involve the exploration of painting.
 Activities aim to increase one’s access to and knowledge of techniques and materials through exploration of works, dialogue, participation in exhibitions, community events and educational and experiential opportunities.
-The Guild sponsors the weekly "Open Life Drawing" sessions each semester, which are free and open to all students, faculty and staff on the Auraria Campus.
+The Guild sponsors the weekly "Open Life Drawing" sessions each semester, which is free and open to all students, faculty and staff on the Auraria Campus.

 - Art History Club: The Art History Student Association (AHSA) was created to promote art history among students by providing information on art history-related careers and graduate schools, internship and research opportunities, scholarships, fellowship and grant possibilities, and academic assistance to art history students.